janiceloo/janiceloo.github.io/_posts/2016-8-20-raejewelry.md

 <span class="image fit"><img src="{{ site.baseurl }}/assets/images/RaeJewelry_contact.jpg" alt="" /></span>

 RAE Jewelry's branding and eCommerce site was designed and built for an entrepreneur who handcrafts jewelry that has been inspired by her travels.
+Rae Jewelry is a mobile responsive, custom eCommerce platform.

+Process:
+1. Branding Brainstorm / Logo Design inspiration
+2. Logo Design to review / Gather necessities and inspiration for Site plan
+3. Revisions on Logo to review / Site plan to review / Start gathering client content & images
+4. Mocks based on Site plan to review / Finalize Logo Revisions / Continue to gather content & images
+5. Revisions on Site Mocks with content & images
+6. Finalize all designs and content
+7. Hand off to Developers
+8. QA test and configure
+9. Finalize everything is working as it should
+10. Teach Client how to use site
+11. Complete hand off to client